Conflict can engulf us, if we let it.

 Whatever your doors, recognize them.
 Set your boundaries and live by them.
 Remember that you're in control.
 You, after all, decide to open the door.

 No one else.

-Glenn coaches business leaders and other high-achievers to realize their full potential through building self-awareness and mastering their mental game.
+Glenn helps business professionals and leaders realize their full potential through building self-awareness and mastering their Inner Game.